-Department of Transportation hazardous material regulations apply to the transportation of materials to the site and therefore are not applicable under the use or storage section of the County contract, Section 7.3.1, requires written consent for hazardous materials, "other than such hazardous materials that are necessary or
+Department of Transportation hazardous material regulations apply to the transportation of materials to the site and therefore are not applicable under the use or storage section of the County contract, Section 7.3.1, requires written consent for hazardous materials, "other than such hazardous materials that are necessary or useful to WV's business..."
+Hence, written consent for the use of hydrogen is not required; as it is used as part their business.

-The Honorable Chairman and Members, Pima County Board of Supervisors

-Re: World View Balloon Rupture on December 19, 2017

-February 8, 2018
+The Honorable Chairman and Members, Pima County Board of Supervisors Re: World View Balloon Rupture on December 19, 2017 February 8, 2018 Page 4

-Page 4